 - Teens playing sports or hanging out together

 - Meeting with colleagues at work, instead of interacting on a screen

 - Time spent creating, not because we have no place to go, but because we realize that life is more than work and shopping

 - Physical presence more than physical possessions.

-Minimalism for the Holidays is full of ideas and inspiration for a simpler, more meaningful celebration.
-It's available now on Amazon in both a Kindle edition (paid link) and a beautiful paperback (paid link).
+A Minimalist Holiday is full of ideas and inspiration for a simpler, more meaningful celebration.
+It's available now on Amazon in both a Kindle edition and a beautiful paperback.